christinaor/stock-watch/README.md

-# stock-watch
+# Stock Watch

 Stock Watch is financial web application where users can check the worth of stocks in their assets portfolio over time.
 This was developed for the LightHall SESL Season 2 Competition.

-The backend repo for the competition can be found here: https://github.com/AmJann/stock_calculator_django
+The backend repo can be found here: https://github.com/AmJann/stock_calculator_django

 ## Development setup